kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 	- `MaskReconstruction.py` - This script contains all functions related to manipulation of model output from contour reconstruction to drawing and writing contors.
 	- `runMain.py` - Running this script calls MaskRCNN_Evaluation class in Evaluation.py.
 The script is mainly used to generate and save the results (important).
 - `mrcnn` - this folder contains all the core files needed to train Mask R-CNN.
 The model itself is defined in `model.py`.
-Other files in the folder includes `config.py` (contains Configuration class for Mask R-), `parallel_model.py` (to set up parallel processing), `utils.py` (contains common utility functions and classes), `visualize.py` (facilitate visualization of model output).
+Other files in the folder includes `config.py` (contains Configuration class for Mask R-CNN), `parallel_model.py` (to set up parallel processing), `utils.py` (contains common utility functions and classes), `visualize.py` (facilitate visualization of model output).
 - `requirements.txt` - contains all the libraries and packages required run the model.
 Specific versions of libraries are defined to ease reproducibility.
 - `setup.py` - This file is executed as a part of setup process.
 The process installs the necessary dependencies that are missing.
 Once you have gone through `Setup` section executing this file won't be necessary.
 - `via.html` - This is fully-fledged VGG annotator.
 The online version of the annotator can be accessed here.